aryanrajtrangham/Courses_from_priyanshu/Docker.md

 ### Docker cli

-- Docker cli can be used to manage vaious aspects related to Docker Images which includes building, removing, saving, tagging and others.
+- Docker cli can be used to manage various aspects related to Docker Images which includes building, removing, saving, tagging and others.

 ## Docker restart policies

 - By default, Docker container will not start when they exit or when docker daemon is restarted.
-Docker provides restart policies whether your container start automatically when they exit, or when Docker reastarts.
+Docker provides restart policies whether your container start automatically when they exit, or when Docker restarts.
 - We can specify the restart policy by using the --restart flag with docker run command.

-Flag           |     Desciption        |
+Flag           |     Description       |
 ---------------|-----------------------|
-no             | Do not automatically restart the container (the defalut) |
+no             | Do not automatically restart the container (the default) |
 on-failure     | Restart the container if it exits due to an error, which manifests as a non-zero exit code |
-unless-stopped | Restart the container unless explicitly stopped or Docker itslef is stopped or restarted |
+unless-stopped | Restart the container unless explicitly stopped or Docker itself is stopped or restarted |
 always         | Always restart the container if it stops |

 ## Dockerfiles